Self-Employment Tax & US Social Security Benefits for US Expats

 Well, you probably already know that you can exclude your self-employment net earnings from normal U.S. income taxes.
 However, this by no means implies that you can automatically exclude them from self-employment taxes as well.

-What does that mean money wise?
-Well even if you exclude your total income from U.S. taxation, you still need to calculate the 15.3% of Self-Employment Tax on your foreign SE net earnings that total over $400.
+What does that mean money-wise?
+Well, even if you exclude your total income from US taxation, you still need to calculate the 15.3% Self-Employment Tax on your foreign SE net earnings that total over $400.
 That’s a lot!

-The United States has made agreements with a lot of countries from around the world regarding social security taxes.
-These countries and the U.S. have made sure that global citizens (including U.S. Expats) won’t face double taxation on their worldwide income and social security wages.
+The US has made agreements with many countries worldwide regarding Social Security taxes.
+These countries and the US have ensured that global citizens (including US Expats) won’t face double taxation on their worldwide income and Social Security wages.
 See a list of all the countries in line with the Totalization Agreement on the IRS website.

 So cool, there’s a treaty for that.
 But how do you actually use this treaty on your return?